Overview

 You will get three shots over 21 days.
 The length of time you are immune to rabies varies from person to person.
 If you continue to be at higher risk of exposure to the virus over time, you’ll need to get your immunity checked every 1-2 years in case you need booster shots.

-Animals who carry the rabies virus
+Animals that carry the rabies virus

 Wildlife